teusH/MySense/PyCom/README.md

 * RAK831 concentrator: https://www.thethingsnetwork.org/labs/story/rak831-lora-gateway-from-package-to-online

 For MySense we changed the `/opt/ttn-gateway/bin/start.sh`, added WiFi access point for WEBMIN (use `INSTALL.sh WEBMIN` and Raspberry Pi OS configuratio (see `INSTALL.sh help`), and to log concentraor log messages to the oled display via the filter `GatewayLogDisplay.py`.
 The scripts can be found in the map LoRa.
+See the map LoRa (or Google to The Things Network) for more details and functionality add-on's to build a DIY TTN gateway.

 The TTN ZH Pi based shopping list (we bought a ready to go gateway Pi2 based from IMST and changed the software to TTN for € 250):
 * Pi Zero or 3, poweradapter, minimal 4GB SDcard € 42 Tinytronics.nl